AnonymerNiklasistanonym/RaspiForBeginners/README.md

 ---

-You even have one more option - to program on the preinstalled python 3 console IDE.
+You even have one more option - to program on the python 3 console IDE.

+If the console isn't preinstalled: install it :D. You should already know that. [if not read this section ;)](#How to install these... packages?!)

+And if it doesn't work, because you are using a ssh connection, then follow the instructions on [this raspberrypi forum page](https://www.raspberrypi.org/forums/viewtopic.php?f=32&t=54312) (unfortunately i couldn't solve this Problem and i don't think that it's that important ) :see_no_evil:

 To start it you can search and click the IDE icon **or**...